hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Solution

-Create an **ACL namespace** dedicated to each team, organization, or app where they can perform all necessary tasks within their tenant namespace.
+Create a **namespace** dedicated to each team, organization, or app where they can perform all necessary tasks within their tenant namespace.

 Each namespace can have its own: